jborichevskiy/up-and-to-the-right/content/posts/year-in-review-2020.md

 {{<figure src="/IMG_2294.jpg" caption="Brooklyn Botanic Garden.
 A favorite spot in the city.">}}

-**followed my heart** and had an amazing time with someone incredible and special in countless ways.
+**followed my heart** and had an amazing time with someone incredible and special.
 Discovered beautiful things about myself, each other, and our world.

 **took long walks through the city** simultaneously re-living memories from the past and marveling at all that changed since.
 I accept the city I once knew is gone, but in its place is something just as beautiful, dynamic, and alive.